What is Structural Subordination? HoldCo / OpCo Structures

 Before we begin, I should mention that issues of structural subordination, upstream guarantees, and HoldCo / OpCo dynamics are quite complicated in practice.

 Like anything else in restructuring, terms can mean whatever you define them to mean so you will often come across rather thorny or ambiguous scenarios.
+This is compounded by the fact that as organizational structures grow over time, they aren't always overly well thought out.
+This can lead to having wildly sprawling organizational structures with upstream, downstream, and cross guarantees many of which may be slightly differently defined.

 I think the best way to try to build up your understanding of structural subordination is through a series of questions and answers.
 We’ll start with some basic definitions, then get into a few example scenarios where structural subordination is playing a role.